Can Justice Be Achieved in the Aftermath of Genocide?

 Contest winners will receive cash awards between $350 and $2,000, and will be announced in a public ceremony on May 15, 2016.

 Click here for complete contest requirements and guidelines.

 Entries will be accepted by electronic submission only.

 For more information, email firstname.lastname@example.org, or call 847.967.4842.

 Leo and Antonia Gershanov survived the Holocaust.
-They settled in Chicago following World War II and devoted time and resources to the fight against discrimination and prejudice.
-This legacy was passed on to their children and grandchildren, who have graciously sponsored this contest in their memory.
+They settled in Chicago following World War II and devoted time and resources in the fight against discrimination and prejudice.
+This legacy was passed on to their children and grandchildren, who have graciously sponsored this contest in their memory. .